-There are 4 basic elements to this system: a sensor, either water level or depth connected via a downhole cable, a node dedicated to each sensor, a gateway to collect the data and a tablet to display your result.
+There are 4 basic elements to this system: a sensor, either water depth and temperature or water detection via a downhole cable, a node dedicated to each sensor, a gateway to collect the data and a tablet to display your result.

 Either of these connect quickly into a dipperLog SMART node to begin transmitting real time data.

 If the dipperLog is the sensor of choice, it can also be programmed to record pressure and temperature data internally using the Heron Instruments software and a PC communication cable.